-The retirement savings waterfall is a financial planning technique that allows you to prioritize different financial goals by allocating money into various ‘buckets’ based on your goals and timescale.
+A retirement savings waterfall is a financial planning technique that allows you to prioritize different financial goals by allocating money into various ‘buckets’ based on your goals and timescale.

 Originating in the US, a savings waterfall should help you prioritize your savings and allocate your money toward hitting your financial goals.

-How to create a savings waterfall
+How do I create a savings waterfall?

 How your ideal ‘waterfall’ will look depends on your financial goals and personal circumstances.